bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-14-searching.rst

        }
     }

-Run your code with the following test cases and record the runtime for each word in this |Google doc| (do File/Make a Copy) also seen below to record your answers.
+Run your code with the following test cases and record the runtime for each word in this `Google document <https://docs.google.com/document/d/1VrQf7wFIEIu7qfOg7FYUTeNWrdrRsPw4eJSdehhz4dM/edit?usp=sharing>`_ (do File/Make a Copy) also seen below to record your answers.

 .. raw:: html